Canadian National Class U-1-f: Construction history

 The order for these engines came during World War II when steel was of extreme value.
 The mountain type locomotive was a step down in size from the much more prevalent Northern Type (4-8-4).
-As a result of the step down in size the mountain type had less power but more speed and served well as a general purpose workhorse.
+As a result of this the mountain type had less power but more speed and served well as a general purpose workhorse.

 Modifications

 Half the class had been converted to oil-firing by October 1944.
 This resulted in the 18-ton coal/11,700 impgal tender being exchanged for a 5,000 impgal oil/11,000 impgal water tender.
 In later years several locomotives lost the distinctive cone-shaped smokebox door cover.

 Preservation

 Of the twenty locomotives that were built, only three remain in existence: 6060 owned by the Rocky Mountain Rail Society at the Alberta Prairie Railway, Stettler, Alberta; 6069 at Sarnia, Ontario; and 6077 at the Northern Ontario Railroad Museum, at Capreol, Ontario.